 A: Persons with respiratory disease symptoms suspected of a SARS-CoV-2 infection must stay away from the workplace.
-If there is a suspicion of a SARS-CoV-2 infection, particularly in the case of fever, coughing and difficulty breathing, the employer must ask the affected individual to leave the workplace immediately and seek medical treatment, if necessary.
+If there is a suspicion of a SARS-CoV-2 infection, particularly in the case of fever, coughing and difficulty breathing, the employer has the right to ask affected individuals to leave the workplace immediately and seek medical treatment, if necessary.
 Before going to a medical practice or emergency room, call ahead and tell them about any recent travel and symptoms; 2) avoid contact with others; 3) inform supervisors and keep them abreast of any ongoing developments; 4) do not travel while sick; 5) cover the mouth and nose with a tissue or sleeve (not hands) when coughing or sneezing; and 6) wash hands often with soap and water for at least 20 seconds to avoid spreading the virus to others.